brandonbjs/aio-stats/README.md

 # AIO Stats

-Welcome to my AIO Stats project!
+Welcome to my All-In-One Sunday Stats project!
 This a Next.js React web app that combines a number of APIs to provide comprehensive NFL game stats for the upcoming Sunday slate.

 **PLEASE NOTE: This project is continually changing at the moment.**